Estimated reading time: 13 minutes

 Unusual Problems Started Happening

-Since 2018 Mrs. CBB has had numerous dermatitis or rashes on her body that bothered her.
+Since 2018, Mrs. CBB has had numerous dermatitis or rashes that bother her.

 That was when the head-scratching began as she was diagnosed with folliculitis and then excoriation.